Buying your next home can be a daunting task, especially if it’s your first home.

 Many homebuyers fail to budget for the full costs associated with buying a house.

-Firstly there’s the acquisition costs.
+Firstly there are the acquisition costs.

 Things like stamp duties, rates, valuation costs, loan application fees and mortgage insurance.